 7. Validate their feelings by giving them a name and reflecting their feelings back to them.
 ‘You are angry because you really want sweets before tea.
 I understand.
 It’s not what you want to hear.’

 8. Adopt a no blame household – children who think they are going to get into trouble are more likely to be avoidant or tell fibs.
-When children feel like you are on their side, they won’t feel uncomfortable expressing their true feelings.
+When children feel like you’re on their side, they won’t feel uncomfortable expressing their true feelings.

 9. Try alternative discipline strategies to time outs and consequences.
-Have you read my free eBook on connecting through love languages?
-Or may you want to download my mini training course ’30 Days to Rediscover the Magic of Parenting in a Busy World.’
+Download ’30 Days to Rediscover the Magic of Parenting in a Busy World.’

-10. Find ways to give your child a voice when it comes to problem solving.
-In order to get to problem solving they need to be able to express their emotions first in a safe and non-judgemental space.
-You can learn more about emotions in my online learning den.
+10. Find ways to give your child a voice when it comes to problem-solving.
+In order to get to problem-solving they need to be able to express their emotions first in a safe and non-judgemental space.
+You can learn how to do this every week at The Energy Pod.

 Here are some examples that I see regularly in my work: